dev-harsh1998/IronDrop/doc/README.md

 This documentation suite provides complete coverage of IronDrop's architecture, API, deployment, and specialized features.
 Each document is designed to serve specific audiences and use cases.

-**🎉 NEW in v2.5**: Complete file upload functionality with **10GB support**, enhanced multipart parsing, robust security validation, and comprehensive test coverage. **Plus ultra-compact search system supporting 10M+ files with <100MB memory usage**.
+**🎉 NEW in v2.5.1**: Complete file upload functionality with **10GB support**, advanced streaming implementation for memory-efficient large file handling, enhanced multipart parsing, robust security validation, and comprehensive test coverage. **Plus ultra-compact search system supporting 10M+ files with <100MB memory usage**.

 ## 📖 Core Documentation